reapit/foundations/packages/connect-session/README.md

 [Proof Key for Code Exchange](https://oauth.net/2/pkce/)

 By default PKCE is enabled.
-To disable PKCE, use `usePKCE` varaible on `ReapitConnectBrowserSession` and set it to false.
+To disable PKCE, use `usePKCE` variable on `ReapitConnectBrowserSession` and set it to false.

 ```ts
 import { ReapitConnectBrowserSession } from '@reapit/connect-session'